mmccoy-01/arm_randomization/README.md

 This is how your columns should be named: cage_number,	id,	ear_punch,	imaging_date,	total_flux,	avg_radiance

-* imaging_date is in ISO 8601 international standard which expresses a day as “2001-02-13” (yyyy-mm-dd)
+* imaging_date is in ISO 8601 international standard which expresses a date as “2001-02-13” (yyyy-mm-dd)